|Add to your personal catalog|

 The institution must return the amount of Title IV funds for which it is responsible no later than 45 days after the date of the determination of the date of the student’s withdrawal.

-Tuition and Room Charges & Board Charges: Tuition and room charges, for refund purposes, are pro-rated from the first day of classes each semester and based on the percent of the semester which has expired.
-Full tuition and room charges will be assessed after the 60% point of the semester has passed.
+Tuition and Room Charges & Board Charges: Tuition, room charges, and board charges are pro-rated from the first day of class each semester and is based on the percentage of the semester which has expired.
+Tuition and room and board charges will be assessed up to the 60% point.
+There will not be a refund after the 60% mark.

 All students who separate from the College, after the start of classes, will be assessed an administrative fee of $100.